deejaygraham/sketchnoting-for-developers/draft.md

 only required to parse or compile on a single virtual machine - your brain. (works on my machine).

+# Inspiration

+Finally some sources of inspiration, there are no shortage on social media, so find someone or a few people whose styles you like and steal icons and techniques you like.
+I often find that I find one thing I like and make a note to nick it, rather than the whole thing.

+Sketchnote army
+The noun project

 # Embrace your mistakes

 Don't worry about spelling or drawing mistakes.
 You can come back and fill in letters, draw over bits that are wrong and